 - Use the key to decrypt the signature and verify the content.

-Our platform supports setting up DKIM on your sender accounts but requires that you have control over the DNS settings of your sending domain.
-When you set up your sender account, you can ask your administrator to set up your DKIM records by doing the following:
+Our platform supports setting up DKIM on your sender accounts but you or an administrator must have control over the DNS settings of your sending domain.

-4. Click on the Set up SPF/DKIM button next to the sender address for which you want to set up a DKIM record.
+- Click Set up SPF/DKIM for the sender address for which you want to set up a SPF record.

 - Click the Domain keys identified mail (DKIM) drop-down menu to display the DKIM records, then copy and paste these information to your domain's DNS records.

 Note: Depending on your hosting provider, you might need to make small changes to the provided records.Important: It takes between 30 minutes to 48 hours to finalize the process and before you can move to the next step.